Pine Ridge Steading

 4/4/23

 New Year Greetings!
-April , and Aries is the beginning of the zodiac and for me and many others who follow the rhythm of an Earth Path it mark the New Year.
+April , and Aries is the beginning of the zodiac and for me and many others who follow the rhythm of an Earth Path it marks the New Year.
 Today it is snowing again and it is expected to accumulate (the last I heard) 6 to 11 inches!

 This last Sunday we were outside and enjoying a warm day with melting and sunshine.
 It was a blessing for sure.
 Pixi my horse kept on whinnying to me and I knew what she wanted...to go across the driveway to her pasture.
 Unfortunately that was out of the question as the gate is completely covered with snow.